jay-gleeson/cs175-final-project/README.md

-# Twisted Fairy Tales: The Big Bad Riding Hood 🐺🌲
+# The Big Bad Riding Hood 🐺🌲
+A **TWISTED** retelling of a classic fairy tale: The Big Bad Riding Hood! 🍎⛺

 ## Description 📜